letoh/depana/README.md

 # Overview

-depana.py is a simple static dependency analyzer and tries to generate a dot file to show the dependency.
+**depana** is a simple static dependency analyzer and tries to generate a dot file to show the dependency.

 # Usage